 How do I make payment?

-For purchasing packages, payment can be made via our website payment portal.
-We also accept payment via PayPal, bank to bank transfers, and old fashion bank checks.
+We accept payment via Venmo, bank to bank transfers, and old fashion bank checks.
 For regular M-F dog walking clients, we will bill you at the beginning of each month for all walks completed the previous month.
 Payment is due upon receipt.
 For all other services, payment is due prior to your departure using our online payment system.

 What is the cancellation policy for regularly scheduled dog walks?

 Call, email or text by 10 AM, the morning of the scheduled walk so we can mark your pup off.
 The full rate of the walk is charged if cancellations are made after that time.